demberto/PyFLP/docs/user-guide/helping-pyflp.rst

 having any issues or anyone who wants to contribute in any way possible to the best of my efforts.

 I don't ask for donations or any sort of funding.
-However, if you like PyFLP and want it to grow and improve, you can do the following things:
+If you like PyFLP and want it to grow and improve, you can do the following things:

 ⭐ Star **PyFLP** on Github
 ----------------------------